Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

 Institutions must complete the free meal field in the ILR to provide information on the number of young people eligible for free meals.
 This is code FME2.

 Institutions must ensure they only record students who are eligible and have taken up the free meal in the free meal field.
+Students assessed as eligible but who do not take up a meal should not be included.

 Students who receive funding for meals from the discretionary 16 to 19 Bursary Fund must not be recorded in the free meals field nor should students who receive Free School Meals (FSM) (for example, 4 to 15 year-olds).
 FSM students should be reported in the separate FSM field.